monolayer/monorepo/docs/guide/schema-definition/databases.md

 :::

 ::: tip
-`monolayer` will also try to fetch environment variable from the `.env` file in your project root.
+`monolayer` will also try to fetch environment variable from the `.env` file in your project root, if present.
 :::

 Read more about database connection URLs in the [PostgreSQL Documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS)